zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-wildfly.md

 This sets the file encoding to UTF-8, prefers an IPv4 stack over IPv6, sets the time zone to GMT, gives the JVM 2GB of RAM, and limits Metaspace to 512MB.

-On JDK 11, it's recommended to add this JVM argument to display four-digit years.
+On JDK 11, add this JVM argument to display four-digit years.

 ```bash
 -Djava.locale.providers=JRE,COMPAT,CLDR